 Portal has a Stinger as the music played during the credits.

-Portal 2 has Wheatley stranded in space, wishing he could apologise for his stint as the Big Bad of the game's second half.
+Portal 2 has Wheatley stranded in space, wishing he could apologise for his stint as the Big Bad of the game's second half, while Space Core constantly floats by him and mentions how much he loves space.

 Then there's the secret teaser at the end of Mega Man ZX Advent when completing its unlockable hard mode, showing that Thomas of the Sage Trinity is a traitor as well.
 Whether this will be worked upon in a future game is anyone's guess.